 No matter how effective your internal communication is, you won’t be able to tackle information overload without the right company culture in place.
 So, if you want to improve employee experience, make sure you rethink your company culture first!

 4. Get Top Management on Board

-When it comes to tackling information overload and thus changing your internal comms, you need to get top management on board.
+When it comes to tackling information overload and thus changing your internal comms, you need to get top management and leadrship on board.

-You can’t expect to improve your employee communications and internal processes if top management doesn’t support the initiative.
+You can’t expect to improve your employee communications and internal processes if top management doesn’t support the initiative or if the leaders lack good leadership skills.
 But they’ll also need to act upon it.
 That means they should make employee experience their #1 priority.